Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Difficulties of ranking tasks for LLMs

 \subsection{Pointwise approaches}

 Pointwise approaches are the major methods prior to very recent listwise approaches discussed in Section~\ref{sec:listwise}.
-There are two popular methods, relevance generation~\citep{liang2022holistic} and query generation~\citep{sachan2022improving}.
+There are two popular methods, relevance generation~\citep{liang2022holistic} and query generation~\citep{sachan2022improving, drozdov2023parade}.
 Figure~\ref{figure:baselines} (a) shows the prompt used for relevance generation.
 The relevance score $s_i$ is defined as:

-where $p(\textrm{Yes})$ and $p(\textrm{No})$ denote the probabilities of LLMs generating 'Yes' and 'No' respectively.
-Query generation approach asks LLMs to generate a query based on the document, and measures the probability of generating the actual query.
-Readers can refer to ~\citep{sachan2022improving} for more details.
+where $p(\textrm{Yes})$ and $p(\textrm{No})$ denote the probabilities of LLMs generating `Yes' and `No' respectively.
+Meanwhile query generation approach asks LLMs to generate a query based on the document ("Please write a question based on this passage.
+Passage: \{\{passage\}\} Question:"), and measures the probability of generating the actual query.
+Readers can refer to~\citet{sachan2022improving} for more details.

 There are two major issues with pointwise approaches.
 First, pointwise relevance prediction requires the model to output \emph{calibrated} pointwise predictions so that they can be used for comparisons in sorting.
-This is not only very difficult to achieve across prompts, but also unnecessary for ranking, which only requires \textit{relative} ordering.
-In fact, the entire learning to rank field~\citep{8186875} is based on this observation.
+This is not only very difficult to achieve across prompts~\citep{desai2020calibration}, but also unnecessary for ranking, which only requires \textit{relative} ordering, a major focus of the learning to rank field~\citep{8186875}.
 Also, pointwise methods will not work for generation API, which is common, such as GPT-4, since it requires the log probability of the desired predictions to perform sorting.